Experimental

 Number every claim: C1, C2, C3…

-ARAW high-VOI claims first.
+ARAW high-VOI analytical claims first.
 They determine the most.

 Unbundling